 Stanford research policy requires all eligible exports, including License Exception TMP exports, to be documented.
 Stanford export control certifications, including an Annual TMP Certification, are found on the Export Controls Forms Page (see "Forms" at the upper right).
 Certifications must be submitted prior to shipment, hand-carry or transfer; the 12 month TMP license exception validity period begins from the date of initial export.
 Items overstaying their validity period are in violation of US export control laws and those found to have transgressed are subject to sanction.

-NOTE: The University Export Control Officer must be contacted to review and approve ANY export (transmission, shipment, hand carry) of Stanford-owned or controlled property, services or export controlled information when:
+NOTE: The University Export Control Officer must be contacted to review and approve ANY export (transmission, shipment, hand carry) of Stanford-owned or controlled property, services or export controlled technology when:

 - The export involves a US Restricted Party;

 - The export is for ITAR-controlled defense articles, ITAR software, and ITAR technical data.
 ITAR-controlled articles, software, and technical data are directly related to specific military systems, missile applications, and certain satellites or spacecraft.
 All ITAR-listed items require a State Department license for transfers to foreign countries and their nationals, including foreign nationals in the US.